 Workers in any industry in Wilkes-Barre can be injured on the job.
 Many assume they will be protected by their employer’s workers’ compensation insurance should an accident occur.
-While many states (including Pennsylvania) require businesses to have workers’ compensation insurance, this does not mean that every claim gets approved.
+While many states (including Pennsylvania) require businesses to carry workers’ compensation insurance, this does not mean every claim is approved.
 The reality is that the workers’ compensation claims process is complex, and an employer or their insurance company will likely look for any reason to deny an employee’s claim.
-Legitimate claims are often denied simply because there was a simple paperwork error.
-If you need Wilkes-Barre workers’ compensation denial assistance, the work injury attorneys at Munley Law Personal Injury Attorneys are ready to help.
+Legitimate claims are often denied simply because of a paperwork error.

 While it is not uncommon for Wilkes-Barre workers’ compensation claims to be denied, this does not mean that you are out of options if your employer tries to question the validity of your workers’ compensation claim.
 However, challenging and appealing a denied workers’ comp case can be complex, and you must work with a skilled Luzerne County workers’ compensation attorney to recover the benefits you are owed.
 An attorney can walk you through this process, including paperwork, documentation, workers’ comp hearings, etc.